-The United States is now less than two years from launching its first orbiting space station -- Skylab.
+Background: The United States is now less than two years from launching its first orbiting space station -- Skylab.
 The station will succeed the apollo moon missions in the mid-1970s as the major manned spacecraft programme for the U.S.

 Skylab will not be the first orbiting space station, as the Soviet Union won that honour with their three-man Salyut spacecraft launched in April of this year.
 Three Soviet cosmonauts died on their return to Earth after spending twenty-three days in space.

 The first Skylab mission will involve three astronauts spending 28-days in orbit.
 More than 50 Skylab experiments are planned.
 Other crews will then man the skylab for periods of up to 56-days.

 Recently, in Denver, Colorado, the first major piece of equipment for Skylab was completed.
 The multi-docking adaptor will be the means through which the astronauts will enter the Skylab.

 SYNOPSIS: When U.S. astronauts hook up with the Skylab in space, they'll dock and enter through this piece of equipment -- the docking adaptor.

 A training version is in use by astronauts training for twenty-eight and fifth-six day missions.
 For example, a pressure chamber will be used to investigate manufacturing techniques in space.
 While orbiting at an altitude of two-hundred and seventy miles, six cameras will photograph the earth below to study its resources.